Car Insurance Calculator: Estimate Your Car Insurance Cost

 The right amount of auto insurance coverage depends on your budget and driving background.

 For example, you can typically double your liability coverage limits for $10 to $15 per month.
-This can help you avoid expensive bills after a crash, like if you hit an electric vehicle.
+This can help you avoid expensive bills after a crash, like if you hit an electric or luxury vehicle.

 On the other hand, if you drive an older car that's not worth much, you won't need collision and comprehensive coverage.